 Planet IB is “offering a hefty premium over the current market prices, which again as shareholders we will be willing to look at,” Sidani said.
 “However, unfortunately the deal remains quite ambiguous and we still don’t have full certainty whether the funds are available for a potential bid.”

 Planet IB said May 31 it secured US$650m in debt and “substantial equity commitments” from domestic, regional and international investors, including a member of the ruling family of Sharjah in the UAE.
 El Houssieny, former managing director at Cairo-based private-equity firm Citadel Capital SAE, said the offer hinged on EFG-Hermes’s management allowing his company to conduct due diligence.

 “If EFG-Hermes is serious about entertaining a tender offer from Planet IB, it must immediately postpone the execution of the alternative transaction,” Planet IB said in yesterday’s statement.

 The agreement with QInvest requires regulatory approval.
 Ashraf El Sharkawy, chairman of the Egyptian Financial Supervisory Authority, was not available for comment when contacted by Bloomberg News in Cairo today.

 EFG-Hermes’ co-chief executive officers were referred to trial in Egypt May 30, charged with illicit gains related to the 2007 sale of El Watany Bank of Egypt.
-EFG-Hermes has denied the charges, which centered on the lack of disclosure of trading activities and involved seven others including Alaa and Gamal Mubarak, the sons of former president Hosni Mubarak.For all the latest GCC news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+EFG-Hermes has denied the charges, which centered on the lack of disclosure of trading activities and involved seven others including Alaa and Gamal Mubarak, the sons of former president Hosni Mubarak.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.